 - It needs more thorough preparation than waxes and sealants

-- After applying, the car should sit indoor for 24-48 hours.
+- After applying, the car should sit indoors for 24-48 hours.

-- Don’t give the paint so deep shine and warm glow as car waxes.
+- Don’t give the paint so deep a shine and warm glow as the car waxes.

 Which One Should You Choose?

-Here’s a quick comparison table of waxes, sealants, and ceramic coatings that I made for you.
+Here’s a quick comparison table of waxes, sealants, ceramic coatings, and PPFs that I made for you.

-However, you need to have in mind that those are only products prices.
-It does cost more money to apply them to car, especially for ceramic coatings, which usually costs around $2000.
-It’s because of paint preparation before applying (thorough wash, decontamination, paint correction, etc.).
+However, you need to keep in mind that those are only product prices.
+It does cost more money to apply them to the car, especially for ceramic coatings and paint protection films, which often costs more than $1500.

-I hope that now you know more about each protection, so you can decide which one suits your needs the best.
-I prefer to use car waxes, because I’m a big fan of that deep shine and warm glow, and I have time to re-apply them every few weeks.
+I hope that now you know more about each protection, you can decide which one suits your needs the best.
+I prefer to use car waxes because I’m a big fan of that deep shine and warm glow, and I have time to re-apply them every few weeks.

 Why It’s Important To Apply Paint Protection To Your Car’s Paint?